-A recent paper published in the Lancet looked at how effective antidepressants are, and this has been reported on in the media.
-Since media outlets don’t necessarily have strong research literacy, let’s take a look at what the paper itself has to say.
-My earlier post on research literacy explains some of the terms I’ll be using here.
+A recent paper published in the Lancet, and reported on in the media, looked at the effectiveness of antidepressants.
+Since media outlets don’t necessarily have strong research literacy, let’s look at what the paper itself has to say.
+The post on research literacy explains some of the terms I’ll be using here.

 - randomized, double-blinded, controlled trials (either placebo-controlled or head-to-head trials of different antidepressants)